 Notice how Paul charged Timothy before Christ and the elect angels, although neither Christ nor the angels were visible at the time.
 However, Christ and the angels were present in Paul’s consciousness.

-I charge thee before God, and the Lord Jesus Christ, and the elect angels, that thou observe these things without preferring one before another, doing nothing by partiality.
+I charge you before God and the Lord Jesus Christ and the elect angels that you observe these things without prejudice, doing nothing with partiality.
 (I Timothy 5:21)

 What profit is it to consider the elect angels, the spiritual domain of the Kingdom of God?
 Much.
 The touch of Heaven on our consciousness lifts us above the world now and will help us to stand as we enter the days of trouble that are just ahead.

 The vision of Heaven continues to broaden our spirit, relieving us of the grubbing competition that causes us to forget that the values in life are not material possessions but our relationship with God and with our fellow pilgrims.

 Our one regret as we pass from the bondage of our flesh, after we have made our peace with God, will be that we were not kinder, gentler, more patient with other people—especially with those close to us.